A Sneak Peek at “The Vanderbilts at Home and Abroad”

 Archival photo of Governor Cameron Morrison (center) and Edith Vanderbilt (right) inspecting troops at the NC State Fair, October 1921

 In 1921, Edith Vanderbilt was the first woman to be elected president of the North Carolina State Fair.
-She eradicated gambling to promote educational, family-friendly atmosphere.
+She eradicated gambling to promote an educational, family-friendly atmosphere.

 It was said of her that “Mrs. Vanderbilt’s record of accomplishment is of such an outstanding character that it points the way to definite service open to other women who are similarly actuated by a desire to aid in community betterment.”

-Our legacy continues
+Our legacy Continues

 Although we no longer hold a fair, fall is still a wonderful time to visit Biltmore Estate in Asheville, NC.